Manaswani96/MAT-Visor/README.md

 2. Open MATLAB, navigate to the repo folder, and run any file
    <br> For example
 fft_animator
+<br> Click run, and get the plot as your output!

 Requirements
 MATLAB (R2021+ recommended)